- He or she has family support

 Get an appropriate therapy animal – a calm and durable creature unlikely to be harmed.

-Reduce chaos in your home: noise, disorder, family emotional upheavals, the intrusive stimulation of an always-on TV, etc.
+Reduce chaos at home: noise, disorder, family emotional upheavals, the intrusive stimulation of an always-on TV, etc.

 IDEAS for Managing Resistance

-FYI: You want your child to be resistant to the negative things they’ll face in life.
-It represents willpower, and is a strength to cultivate.
+Train your child to be resistant to the negative things they’ll face in life.
+Willfulness is a strength to cultivate when directed appropriately.

 Be quiet and LISTEN.
 If you respond, address how they feel, not what they say.